srsergiorodriguez/pgui/README.md

 Returns: Table containing the return values of the contained components in its stack, in order.
 Table.

-NOTE: if you want to close the dropdown with code, for instance after clicking a button inside, you can use `pgui:set_store("LABEL_OF_DROPDOWN",false,true)`, by replacing "LABEL_OF_DROPDOWN" with your label you used for your dropdown.
+NOTE: if you want to close the dropdown with code, for instance after clicking a button inside, you can use `pgui:set_store("LABEL_OF_DROPDOWN",false,true)`, by replacing "LABEL_OF_DROPDOWN" with the label you used for your dropdown.
 This will set the store that keeps track of state of the dropdown to false and will effectively close it.

 #### Scrollable